-With new TAE diplomas on the horizon, it’s fair to wonder whether you should hold out until the new ones are available or go ahead with the current courses.
+With new TAE50122 Diploma of Training and Assessment on the horizon, it’s fair to wonder whether you should hold out until the new ones are available or go ahead with the current courses.

 When people approach us with this predicament, we always try to ensure that each student is provided with clear, transparent information related to their individual needs at the time of inquiry.
 This may be encouraging them to wait for the new ones or encouraging them to enrol now for the current Diplomas.

 The following items outline why we think enrolling now for the Diplomas is the best option.